rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 oc patch dc/partner -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}' -n $OCP_NS
 ```

-Then a rolling process will triggered, and a new pods will be created finally when the current of
+Then a rolling process will be triggered, and new pods will be created.
+You will know they are ready when you see
-containers per pod (2/2):
+two containers per pod (2/2):

 ```
 $ oc get pod | grep -i Running